Lev Artsimovich: Biography

 In 1945, Artsimovich joined the Soviet program of nuclear weapons, working on an electromagnetic method of isotope separation of uranium at Laboratory No. 2 along with Isaak Pomeranchuk.
 He was given Russian espionage files from Soviet agencies on the Manhattan Project's electromagnetic method.
 But the uranium enrichment under Artsimovich failed when it proved too costly since the electricity required for this work could not be produced by the Soviet power grid at that time.
 Despite being removed by Beria, Artsimovich continued work on gas discharges with support from Kurchatov at his Laboratory No. 2.
 After 1949, his work focused on the field of nuclear fusion by producing lithium-6 for the RDS-6s device.

 From 1951 to his death in 1973, Artsimovich was the head of the fusion power program in the former Soviet Union and became known as "the father of the Tokamak", a special concept for a fusion reactor.
+He presented record-breaking results from the T-3 tokamak at the 3rd international fusion energy conference of the IAEA in 1968, setting off the worldwide "tokamak stampede".
 Once Artsimovich was asked when the first thermonuclear reactor would start its work.
 He replied: "When mankind needs it, maybe a short time before that."

 In 1953, he became an academician of the Soviet Academy of Sciences and then a member of its Presidium in 1957.
 From 1963 to 1973, he was vice-chairman of the Russian chapter of the Pugwash Committee and chairman of the National Committee of Soviet Physicists.
 In 1966, he visited the United States to deliver a lecture on fusion and Tokamak technology at MIT, and was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.
 He has been a foreign member of German Academy of Sciences at Berlin since 1969, and a member of the Czechoslovak, Yugoslav and Swedish Academies of Sciences.
 On 1 March 1973, Artsimovich died due to cardiac arrest in Moscow.
 The crater Artsimovich on the Moon is named after him.